The urge to end it

 “Crazy, huh?”
 Seiden chuckled.
 “But he recognized it.
 When he told me the story, we both laughed about it.”

-billet publié dans les rubriques readings le
+Billet publié dans les rubriques Lecture le